How to Make a Big Change (Even When You Are Afraid)

 I drove out to the clubs.
 The nervousness was worse than ever, but I powered through and went in.
 After that, going to the clubs solo was never a problem for me.

-So by throwing in a new variable, an x factor, to my daily pattern, I was able to push myself to take the change I wanted.
+So by throwing in a new variable, an x-factor, to my daily pattern, I was able to push myself to make the change I wanted.

-But you should keep in mind this is one of the hardest way to go about creating change.
+But you should keep in mind this is one of the hardest ways to go about creating change.

 Why?
 Because even with a new variable it still relies a great deal on willpower to get over your fear.

-You might find there was never a need to make this big change in your life, but like I said, you may need to do it so you can realize this and move on in life.
+You might find there was never a need to make this big change in your life, but like I said, you may need to do it so you can realize this and move on.